 - Place your bags and coat on the conveyor belt.

 - If you are traveling with a laptop, take it out of its carrier case and onto the screening belt.
-If your laptop is in a checkpoint-friendly butterfly-, trifold-, or sleeve-style case, it does not need to be removed from its outer bag.
+If your laptop is in a checkpoint-friendly case, it does not need to be removed from its outer bag.

-- Wait until you are called to go through the metal detector.
+- Wait until you are called to go through the metal detector or full-body scanner.
 If asked, show the TSA official your ID and boarding pass.
-Acceptable forms of ID include passports, drivers’ licenses, military IDs, and permanent resident cards, among a few others.
+Acceptable forms of ID include passports, driver’s licenses, military IDs, and permanent resident cards, among a few others.
+(Make sure your ID is compliant with REAL ID requirements.)

 - Reclaim your items and head toward the gate.